astronomer/docs/astro/kubernetespodoperator.md

     }
     ```

-3. If you don't already have a cluster, [create a new EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and assign the newly created role to it.
+3. If you don't already have a cluster, [create a new EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and assign the new role to it.

 ### Step 2: Retrieve the KubeConfig file from the EKS cluster